How to Write a Business Plan: The Industry Section

 Once you have all this information, you'll write this section of the business plan in the form of several short paragraphs.
 (Remember, each of these paragraphs is a summary, not a detailed point-by-point explanation.)
 Use appropriate headings for each paragraph.

 But where do you find the information that you need for writing the Industry Overview section of your business plan?
-Later in this article, there are some Canadian resources to make your task easier and some tips for conducting business plan research.

 When you're writing a business plan and looking for information on Canadian industries, Industry Canada is your logical first stop.
 Their Find Statistics by Industry page lets you see key economic indicators for different sectors of the Canadian economy, access industry profiles and analysis and research small business in Canada generally.